9 Top Kitchen Trends You Need To Know About

 Quartz does not require regular sealing like granite, making it ideal for busy kitchens.
 It also comes in a wider variety of colors and patterns than natural stone.

 From solid whites to bold blues and grays, endless options fit any style.
-Engineered quartz allows more creative flexibility with pattern and color consistency not found in natural materials.

-The most common quartz styles feature a speckled or veined appearance miming granite and other stones.
-But newer styles offer more unique patterns like terrazzo, concrete, and geometric designs.
+The most common quartz styles feature a speckled or veined appearance mimicking granite and other stones.

-Extra large slabs with fewer seams are also on trend.
+Extra-large slabs with fewer seams are also on trend.
 This allows more customization for large islands and counter spaces.

 With its durability, low maintenance, and stylish options, quartz offers the perfect balance of form and function for modern kitchens.